Published by Christina Riley. Last Updated on February 29, 2024.

-We’ll mention more about these places in our “Things to Do in Hendersonville’s Surroundings” section.
+We’ll mention more about these places in our “Things to Do near Hendersonville NC” section.
 But, for now, let’s move on to the area’s best events.

 Annual Events in Hendersonville

 Here is a list of annual events in Hendersonville and the months they occur.
-Make sure to check event listings and dates first with the wonderful people at Visit Hendersonville via their website.
+Check event listings and dates first with the wonderful people at Visit Hendersonville via their website.

-- April: In April, Cider, Wine & Dine Weekend puts the area’s wineries and cideries on full display.
+- April: Cider, Wine & Dine Weekend puts the area’s wineries and cideries on full display in April.
 These businesses partner for a fun weekend of cider, wine and food!